op07n/XiaomiADBFastbootTools/README.md

 * **Q:** The tool doesn't launch on my computer, is there anything I should have installed?

     * **A:** Yes, the tool was developed in Kotlin and needs the Java Runtime Environment to run.
 You can install Java from [here](https://java.com/en/download/).
-On Linux, OpenJFX is needed alongside OpenJDK to run the application.
-Please note, that Java 11 does not come with JavaFX so you may have to uninstall OpenJDK 11 to use the application.
+On Linux, you need to have OpenJDK 8 and OpenJFX installed.
+Please note, that Java 11 does not come with JavaFX so you may have to uninstall OpenJDK 11 to be able to run the application.

 * **Q:** The tool on Windows doesn't detect my device even though it's connected and USB debugging is enabled.
 What could be the issue?